mikeroberts3000/G3DWidget/README.md

         //
         // Now that we have have initialized our GLG3D::RenderDevice, we can create our
         // GLG3D::GApps.
-Note that the G3DWidget we pass in must be current.
-Note also
+Note that the G3DWidget we pass in to each GLG3D::GApp constructor
-        // that the G3D::StarterApp and G3D::PixelShaderApp classes in the code snippet
+        // must be current.
+Note also that the G3D::StarterApp and G3D::PixelShaderApp classes
-        // below are identical to those in the starter and pixelShader sample applications
+        // created here are identical to those in the starter and pixelShader sample applications
-        // in the G3D 9.00 source code.
+        // from the G3D 9.00 source code.
         //
         m_starterAppWidget->makeCurrent();
         m_starterApp = new G3D::StarterApp(G3D::GApp::Settings(), m_starterAppWidget, m_renderDevice.get()));